You hear a lot about bonds when interest rates are rising. Investing in bonds can help grow your wealth and balance your portfolio.

 Instead of paying coupons, bond ETF shares pay dividends from coupon and principal repayments made by their bond holdings.

 When implemented correctly, hedging can be seen to mitigate your losses should the market turn against an investment you’ve made.
 It’s achieved by strategically placing trades so that a gain or loss in one position is offset by changes to the value of the other.

 Any strategy adopted when hedging is primarily defensive in nature – meaning that it’s designed to minimize loss rather than to maximize profit.

 Owing to the inverse relationship between bond prices and interest rates – ie as interest rates rise, so bond prices fall, and vice-versa – bonds enable you to speculate on interest rate movements.

-You can do this by taking a position in the government bonds futures market using CFDs, which are explained below.
+You can do this by taking a position in the government bonds futures market using margin contracts, which are explained below.

 How to Invest in Bonds

 It’s possible to buy bonds directly from the issuer.
 While that makes sense in some situations, ordinary investors more frequently buy, sell and trade bonds using one of the following methods:

 - Trading individual bonds through a brokerage account: You can trade bonds through most brokers just like you would trade stocks or indexes.

 - Buying bond ETFs: You don’t need to make decisions about specific bonds to purchase when you buy an exchange-traded fund (ETF).
 Instead, the ETF company chooses them for you and often categorizes them according to their type or duration.